-Labels must be filled out with waterproof and quick drying permanent markers and should be filled out and affixed to the sample bottles before samples are collected.
-Sharpie ultra-fine permanent makers are recommended for use with waterproof labels.
+Labels must be filled out with waterproof and quick drying permanent markers and affixed to the sample bottles before samples are collected.

 3.7 Preparing to Sample

 Preparation prior to any sampling trip is crucial in order to avoid lost time, added expenditures and the corruption of data if improper methods have to be used as a result of poor planning.